sadiqsada/algorent-js/README.md

 ### Notes
 * Nodemon keeps the server running as changes are made to the files so that the server doesn't have to be restarted. -g flag stands for global.
 Installing it globally will allow you to use it for other projects.

+* If you need to change the python scraper directory, make sure to delete the environment and remake it in the updated directory.